ronnietaylor/zinatra/README.md

 zinatra
 =======

-A simple Sinatra starter app using ZURB foundation for the frontend
+A simple Sinatra starter app using ZURB foundation